Best Running Rain Jackets of 2025

 Cons:

-• Separate stuff sack could be easy to misplace
+• Separate stuff sack is easy to misplace

 The Montbell Rain Trekker Jacket is a feature-filled jacket that earned high marks from our testers for its waterproofness and breathability.
 Montbell built this jacket using a single piece of fabric.
-This unique K-Mono Cut design reduces both weight and the number of seams for better protection from the elements.
-Any seams are fully sealed to prevent moisture entry.
+This unique K-Mono Cut design reduces both the weight of the jacket and the number of seams for improved protection from the elements.
+Montbell bases many of its designs on the Japanese concept of “Ki-no-bi,” which roughly translates to “Function is Beauty,” something the company takes to heart with its designs.
+The fully sealed seams prevent moisture from seeping in.

-Additional features include a water-resistant zipper, hook-and-loop closures to secure the hood when not in use, and a sewing pattern that allows for arm range of motion without pulling on the body of the jacket.
-We found this fabric to be quiet while moving, a bonus for those who get annoyed by the incessant crinkling and swishing sounds that many rain jackets make during a run.
+This jacket also includes a water-resistant zipper, hook-and-loop closures to secure the hood when it’s not in use, and a cut that allows for full arm range of motion without pulling on the jacket body.
+We found this fabric to be quiet while moving, a bonus for those who get annoyed by the incessant crinkling and swishing sounds that many rain jackets make.

-We found the sizing adequate for layering and wearing a small pack underneath, but you will likely need to size up for bulkier layers or a larger loaded pack.
+The sizing was adequate for layering and wearing a small pack underneath, but you will likely need to size up if you want to wear bulkier layers or a larger loaded pack.
 Two waterproof external pockets on the chest can accommodate small items for easy access.
 The jacket also has a separate stuff sack for storing it on the go.

 Shop the Men's Montbell Rain Trekker JacketShop the Women's Montbell Rain Trekker Jacket